Table of Contents

 #94 Learn about your love language

-Knowing your love language can help you understand what to ask for from partners, family members, friends, and even the workplace.
+Knowing your love language can help you understand what to ask for from partners, family members, friends, and even in the workplace.

 #95 Plan a date